Please follow & like us :)

 Italian Sesame Cookies – Sicilian Biscotti Reginelle

-A little crunchy, slightly soft in the middle and subtly sweet, Italian Sesame Cookies are perfect with a cup of coffee or tea.
+Italian Sesame cookies are a little crunchy, slightly soft in the middle, and subtly sweet.
+They are perfect with a cup of coffee or tea.
 These classic Italian favorites get their nutty flavor from the toasted sesame seeds that coat the outside of the cookie and give it its crunchy texture.

-Sesame Cookies are simple but scrumptious cookies.
-These traditional Sicilian cookies are typically made for the holidays along with Pignoli, Chocolate Spice cookies and Cuccidati.
+Sesame Cookies are simple but scrumptious.
+These traditional Sicilian cookies are typically made for the holidays along with Pignoli, Chocolate Spice cookies, and Cuccidati.
 But their sweet flavor and crunchy goodness will make them your favorite cookies for everyday snacking.

 WHAT ARE ITALIAN SESAME COOKIES

 Italian sesame seed cookies originated in Palermo, but they can be found on Christmas cookie trays all over Sicily.
-Apparently, they were named after Queen Margherita di Savoia, hence the name Biscotti Reginelle, which means Queen Cookies.
-Regina is the Italian word for queen, so the cookies are sometimes referred to as Biscotti Della Regina, Regina Cookies or Reginelle cookies.
+They were named after Queen Margherita di Savoia, hence the name Biscotti Reginelle, which means Queen Cookies.
+Regina is the Italian word for queen, so the cookies are sometimes called Biscotti Della Regina, Regina Cookies, Biscotti Regina, or Reginelle cookies.
 In our family, we called them viscotti cu la giuggiulena which simply means Sesame cookies in Sicilian.

-As with many family recipes, everyone puts their own spin on them to suit their tastes.
-In each family those changes are then carried on as the “traditional” version.
+As with many family recipes, everyone puts their spin on them to suit their tastes.
+Those changes are carried on in each family as the “traditional” version.
 It is no different with Sicilian sesame cookies.
 I have seen versions of this recipe with orange zest, vanilla, or anise extract.
-Because lard was easy to come by, traditionally that is what was used to make these cookies.
+Because lard was easy to come by, traditionally, that is what was used to make these cookies.
 Now many families have begun to use butter or shortening instead.

 Ingredients for making sesame cookies on a cutting board with black labels over each one.